Prince-Rosario/Blister/README.md

 A Side Scrolling Shooter Made With Python using Pygame module.
-All the levels and assets are mainly from https://itch.io/game-assets.
+All the assets are mainly from https://itch.io/game-assets.